makllama/makllama/README.md

 ## Description

-With the popularity of generative AI, the demand for running large language models (LLMs) on Kubernetes is increasing.
-Apple Silicon M-series chips (with unified memory) are proven to be a good choice for running LLMs (https://github.com/ggerganov/llama.cpp/discussions/4167).
-However, the current Kubernetes ecosystem is designed for running containers on Linux.
-In this talk, we will introduce our work on running LLMs on Kubernetes with macOS nodes.
-We will show you how to use Virtual Kubelet + Containerd + ShimV2 + runm (built on top of llama.cpp: https://github.com/ggerganov/llama.cpp) to run open-source foundation models like gemma, llama2 and mistral on Kubernetes.
-We will also explain our motivation and the challenges we faced during the development.
-We hope this talk will inspire the community to build a more inclusive Kubernetes ecosystem that supports running LLMs on macOS.
+With the growing popularity of generative AI, there is an increasing demand for large language models (LLMs) inference capabilities.
+Kubernetes, being the most popular orchestration platform, is a natural fit for these inference needs.
+Although GPUs are expensive and often in short supply, Apple Silicon M-series chips (with unified memory) have been proven to be an effective alternative for running LLMs (see ggerganov/llama.cpp performance discussion).
+However, the prevalent Kubernetes ecosystem is predominantly focused on Linux-based containers.
+In this presentation, we will showcase our efforts to facilitate LLMs inference on Kubernetes using macOS nodes.
+We will demonstrate how to employ Virtual Kubelet, Containerd, ShimV2, and runm (derived from llama.cpp: ggerganov/llama.cpp) for deploying open-source foundation models such as gemma, llama2, and mistral on Kubernetes.
+Additionally, we will discuss our motivation and the challenges encountered during our development journey.
+Our goal is to encourage the community to expand the Kubernetes ecosystem to inclusively support the execution of LLMs on macOS platforms.

 ## Benefits to the Ecosystem